marielleloui/PieOfTheDayFinder/README.md

 ## About the Application

 This __Pie of the Day Finder__ is a simple web application built using __React__, and other tools and technologies which will be further described in this README.
-The application retrieves the following information from two API endpoints, https://pie.now.sh/pies and https://pie.now.sh/stores:
+The application retrieves the following information from the two API endpoints, https://pie.now.sh/pies and https://pie.now.sh/stores:

 * __name__ of the pie
 * __price__ of the pie